 People with epilepsy will benefit from long-term Sound Therapy treatment.
 For some epilepsy sufferers, Sound Therapy has been found to reduce or eliminate seizures, improve memory, alertness, concentration, coordination, confidence and general functioning.
 It is advisable that a person with epilepsy should be monitored by their doctor when undertaking Sound Therapy.

 Remarkable stories of recovery from epilepsy

-“Because of epilepsy I have always had to take dental work cold turkey, no anaesthetic.
-If I take the anaesthetic it means an instant epileptic seizure.
+“Because of epilepsy, I have always had to take dental work cold turkey, no anesthetic.
+If I take the anesthetic it means an instant epileptic seizure.
 Even when I did not take it, a few hours later at home I would still have a seizure of six or eight hours duration.

 In February I had a cavity to be filled and wasn’t even dreading it.
 I had the music playing while I sat in the chair, with the dentist working on my tooth.
 I was as relaxed as if I was sitting in the recliner chair in my own living room.
 I was hardly aware of the drill (that had to be a first).
 This was something I had never experienced before in my entire life.
 There have been many times when I had to be carried—literally—out of the dentist’s office, driven home and carried into the house, and it would be hours before I started functioning.
 This time, I felt so very good, and when I got home, no seizure, I didn’t even have to lie down, but crocheted for a while and played the guitar for a few hours.